bptlab/mantichor-tezos/DOCUMENTATION.md

 Use `reset.sh` to reset the tezos chain and the data stored on the node.

-## Contract Generation
+## Smart Contract Generation

 Each choreography deployed on the Tezos Adapter must be converted into a Smart Contract that Tezos can understand.
 The Tezos Adapter generates .fi-files that are compiled to [Michelson code](https://tezos.gitlab.io/master/whitedoc/michelson.html) using the [fi compiler](https://github.com/TezTech/fi-compiler).
 The contract generation is based on the approach described by [Weber et al.](https://link.springer.com/chapter/10.1007/978-3-319-45348-4_19) for implementing choreographies on the blockchain.
+The Smart Contract generation is divided into two sections.
+In the first section, the xml is converted into a structured choreography.
+A structured choreography consists of the choreography elements which are enriched with information about their predecessors and successors according to the rules of Weber et al..
+In the second section the structured choreography is used to generate the fi code.
+The exact steps will be explained later in this chapter.

 ### Assumptions

 A correct translation of a choreography into a Smart Contract can only take place if the following conditions are met by the choreography:

 - Every gateway split merges with the corresponing gateway join.
 Alternatively, individual paths can also be terminated by an end event.
 - Tasks with a response message must be divided into two tasks.
 - A subchoreography must not contain a subchoreography.